Hundreds of migrant children held in U.S. tent city for months: filings

 The administration has regularly complained that the Flores settlement has limited its ability to hold illegal immigrants until they can be deported.

-The court filings also show the number of children at Tornillo who were released to sponsors “dropped significantly” in August from June, according to the court filings.
+The court filings also show the percentage of children at Tornillo who were released to sponsors “dropped significantly” in August from June, according to the court filings.

 The Department of Homeland Security said in September it planned to withdraw from Flores.